All Episodes

 His points were outstanding.

-I uh on my program in Milwaukee, whenever I have a topic that I really care about that the audience isn't reacting as strongly as I believe they ought to be, I just keep threatening to switch over to Paris Hilton.
+On my program in Milwaukee, whenever I have a topic that I really care about that the audience isn't reacting as strongly as I believe they ought to be, I just keep threatening to switch over to Paris Hilton.

-You don't call on this.
+You don't haul on this.

-I'm gonna talk about Paris Hilton.
+I'm going to talk about Paris Hilton.

-I uh this is actually interesting.
+This is actually interesting.

-I apologize to the audience who wants Russia's show to be a Paris free zone, but from the Associated Press, the city's top prosecutor's office, this is Los Angeles, got Paris Hilton jailed for violating probation by driving with a suspended license and then condemned her early release.
+I apologize to the audience who wants Russia's show to be a Paris-free zone, but from the Associated Press, the city's top prosecutor's office, this is Los Angeles, got Paris Hilton jailed for violating probation by driving with a suspended license and then condemned her early release.

-On Monday, city attorney Rocky Delgadillo was the one apologizing for keeping quiet about a 2004 accident in which his wife crashed his city issued vehicle while driving on a suspended license.
+On Monday, city attorney Rocky Delgadillo was the one apologizing for keeping quiet about a 2004 accident in which his wife crashed his city-issued vehicle while driving on a suspended license.

 I realize that I should have spoken up earlier.